FGCU/SUS Immunization Requirements

 If you DO NOT have vaccination records from another institution the "Immunization Form" below should be taken to a doctor, completed, signed, stamped & uploaded in your portal.
 As the parent, if using this form to opt out only then NO office stamp/signature is required.
 Must upload to portal.

-Need to order a copy of your immunization records and/or lab results on file with FGCU for yourself or to send elsewhere?
+Need a copy of your immunization records and/or lab results on file with FGCU for yourself or to send elsewhere?

 You may now print these documents from your SHS Portal WITHOUT completing a records request.